Antheius-AT/TechnicalSecurityExpert_Upload/README.md

 ## Contents of the Webtechnologien Folder

-This folder contains three web projects created during my bachelor's program.
+This folder contains three web projects created during my bachelor's programme.

 1. The project FourWins_SignalR was a team project, developed in C# using SignalR, with the aim of implementing a multiplayer version of Connect Four.
 I collaborated with three other students on this project.